-Paula Bradstreet Richter, Curator for Exhibitions and Research
+Paula Bradstreet Richter, Curator

-Since 2009, Richter has been responsible for curatorial research and support of the museum's changing exhibition program, related publications and core activities within the curatorial department.
+Since 2009, Paula Richter has been responsible for curatorial research and support of the museum's changing exhibition program, related publications and core activities within the curatorial department.
 She has participated on exhibition teams for more than a dozen recent and upcoming exhibitions and numerous gallery installations and rotations.

 Richter formerly worked for the Cape Ann Historical Association, the Sargent House Museum and Landmark College.
 A graduate of the University of New Hampshire, Richter writes and lectures on American textiles and fashion, and New England art and decorative arts.
 Follow her on Instagram @pbrmusings.